 Founder: Dr. Kazi Ertaza Hassan

 Group: Vorerpata Group

-Shamokal prides itself as the number 1 read Bangali newspaper in the country with an impressive repute built within the last decade.
-Through transparency and objectivity in approach, the paper claims to target the audience’s and the public’s high demand for authentic and unbiased review of the world and the country’s sociao-political and economic conditions, a few among many aspects of the papers resources.
+Shamokal prides itself as the number 1 read Bengali newspaper in the country with an impressive repute built within the last decade.
+Through transparency and objectivity in approach, the paper claims to target the audience’s and the public’s high demand for the authentic and unbiased review of the world and the country’s socio-political and economic conditions, a few among many aspects of the resources of the paper.